Interactive Navigation for Legged Manipulators with Learned Arm-Pushing Controller: METHODOLOGY

 \subsubsection{\textbf{Sim-to-Real Transfer}}

-For sim-to-real transfer, we implement domain randomization by randomizing various parameters related to both the arm and the environment \cite{radosavovic2024real}.
-Specifically, the added mass of the arm is randomized within $[-1,1]$ kg.
-The friction coefficient between the object and the ground is sampled from $[0.5, 1.0]$, and the object's mass is randomized within $[0.5, 3.0]$ kg.
+For sim-to-real transfer, we implement domain randomization by randomizing various parameters related to both the arm and the environment.
+Specifically, the added mass of the arm is randomized within $[-1,1]$\,kg.
+The friction coefficient between the object and the ground is sampled from $[0.5, 1.0]$, and the object's mass is randomized within $[0.5, 3.0]$\,kg.
 Additionally, to enhance the robustness of the policy, Gaussian noise $\mathcal{N}$ is added to all observations.
 Furthermore, for the last three joints of the arm, we utilize a high-fidelity URDF model, allowing for more realistic simulations of the contact dynamics between the arm and the object while maintaining training efficiency.